sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L14_Monitor_Application_Performance_with_Azure_Load_Testing.md

     az webapp create --resource-group $RESOURCEGROUPNAME --plan $SERVICEPLANNAME --name $WEBAPPNAME
     ```

+    > **Note**: If you receive an error "This region has quota of 0 instances for your subscription".Delete the Resource group, and again perform step 8 and 9 with a different region ex. westus.
     > **Note**: Record the name of the web app.
 You will need it later in this lab.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: